top of page

 Shauna Bowes

-NSF SBE postdoctoral fellow at Vanderbilt University | PhD in clinical psychology from Emory University
+Incoming Assistant Professor in Psychology at the University of Alabama in Huntsville (Fall 2025) | Current NSF SBE postdoctoral fellow at Vanderbilt University | Ph.D. in clinical psychology from Emory University

-My research broadly examines the intersection between personality traits and beliefs.
-I am fascinated by how individual differences shape our beliefs and decisions.
-I focus on intellectual humility, conspiratorial ideation, misinformation, and polarization to understand how our beliefs go wrong and what we can do about it.
-Take a look at my published work to see the kinds of topics I'm interested in and hope to continue pursuing.
-As a postdoc, I work with Dr. Lisa Fazio.
-I received an NSF SBE postdoctoral fellowship to study the development of conspiracy belief.
+I am an incoming Assistant Professor in the Psychology Department at the University of Alabama in Huntsville (Fall 2025).
+As a postdoc, I work with Dr. Lisa Fazio at Vanderbilt University.
+I received an NSF SBE postdoctoral fellowship to study the development of conspiracy belief across time and ages.
 For my PhD, I worked with Dr. Arber Tasimi and the late Dr. Scott Lilienfeld (1960-2020).
-Before pursuing clinical psychology, I received my BS in neuroscience and behavioral biology from Emory University.
+Before pursuing my clinical psychology Ph.D., I received my B.S. in neuroscience and behavioral biology from Emory University.
 I completed my clinical internship at the Emory Child and Adolescent Mood Program.

 Search